ibara/i80/README.md

 * Lots of CP/M BDOS routines
 * Filesystem handling
 * Bug-free experience
+* Would be nice to emulate a Z80

 You are welcome to implement any/all of these.